 Magnetic interference from the UAS can be introduced from multiple types of magnetised sources and it is common to investigate the impact of these sources before sensor installation and flight testing (Forrester, 2011; Jirigalatu et al., 2020; Nelson, 2015; Parvar, 2016; Sterligov and Cherkasov, 2016).
 First, a combination of permanent and induced magnetisation can occur in ferromagnetic materials where the strength of the latter magnetisation is a function of the background field.
 These types of sources can be found in electric or fuel propulsion motor(s) and control servo(s) (Cherkasov and Kapshtan, 2018; Forrester et al., 2014; Wells, 2008).
-Second, a field is produced from electric currents flowing in electronic systems (Teskey, 1991).
+Second, a field is produced from electric currents

+40 flowing in electronic systems (Teskey, 1991).
 Examples of this type of source are electric motor(s), electronic speed controller(s) (ESC), batteries as well as the leads that connect them (Tuck, 2019; Tuck et al., 2018).
 Third, induced eddy currents in conductive materials can also produce interference (Fitzgerald and Perrin, 2015; Leliak, 1961).
-Apart from multiple types of sources, their interference can also be divided into low-frequency and high-frequency categories.
-An example of the former interference could be a magnetised fastener, whereas an example of the latter could be a spinning magnetised propeller.
-During aeromagnetic survey, the low-frequency interference coincides with measured frequencies of the magnetic geology (Hardwick, 1984) and therefore need to be dealt with differently.

 The issue of magnetic interference has been addressed using both software- and hardware-based approaches.
 In using software, ferromagnetic interference (Naprstek and Lee, 2017; Noriega, 2011; Tolles and Lawson, 1950) and electric current interference (Noriega and Marszalkowski, 2017) can be related to platform attitude and compensated for in real-time or in post-processing.
-In using hardware, a straightforward approach is to increase the magnetometer-UAS separation.
+In using hardware, a straightforward approach is to increase the magnetometer-UAS

+- separation.
 One method has been to tow the magnetometer below the UAS at a distance where the interference becomes negligible, often reported as >3 m (Cherkasov and Kapshtan, 2018; Koyama et al., 2013; Malehmir et al., 2017; Parvar et al., 2018; Walter et al., 2018).
 This can introduce new issues such as location and heading error (Walter et al., 2020), reduced flight stability, increased drag, and increased risk of impact damage to the magnetometer upon landing (Kaneko et al., 2011).
 Additionally, these methods have not been demonstrated for fixed-wing UAS.
 Another option is to mount the magnetometer on a boom as an extension of the airframe's structure (Cunningham et al., 2018; Eck and Imbach, 2012; Funaki et al., 2014).
-This often results in a compromise between UAS interference and boom length; where a longer boom reduces interference but increases flight instability.
-Additional mitigation methods such as compensation using coils or rings (Leliak, 1961), shielding using permalloy (Leliak, 1961; Telford et al., 1990), demagnetisation using a degaussing coil (Camara and Guimarães, 2016; Tuck et al., 2019; Versteeg et al., 2007), optimal source positioning strategies (Forrester et al., 2014; Huq et al., 2015) or component replacement have been used.
-An effective way to deal with high-frequency interference is to sample at higher rates than the interference and remove with prefiltering (Pharr and Humphreys, 2010) and has been previously suggested for UAS magnetic interference mitigation (Versteeg et al., 2007).
+This often results in a compromise between UAS interference and boom - 55 length; where a longer boom reduces interference but increases flight instability.
+Additional mitigation methods such as compensation using coils or rings (Leliak, 1961), shielding using permalloy (Leliak, 1961; Telford et al., 1990), demagnetisation using a degaussing coil (Camara and Guimarães, 2016; Tuck et al., 2019; Versteeg et al., 2007), optimal source positioning strategies (Forrester et al., 2014; Huq et al., 2015) or component replacement (Versteeg et al., 2007) have been used.